-Students and faculty are invited to become members of the College Student Conduct Board.
+Students and faculty are invited to become members of the University Student Conduct Board.
 For more information please visit the Student Conduct and Community Standards Office to pick up an application.

 Any member of the Buffalo State community may file an incident report.
 This report can be filed with your RD, RA, or University Police, or the Dean of Students.
 Depending on the nature of the incident, statements may also be submitted to the Student Conduct and Community Standards Office.
 All incidents must be reported in writing.